MiamiOH-CSE274/06_BST_Lab/README.md

 *********************QuestionTwo********************************

-	Let the num1 be the number of parent node of given node, u.
+	Let the num1 be the number of parent node of given node, u,

+	from pre-order binary tree.

 	Therefore, the depth of given node is: num1 level.